-Ever since 7th grade I had inventing tendencies.
-At age 13 I put a red dot on my 4 x scope for my pellet gun and used it to hunt sparrows and black birds.
-In 1987 I heard a deer run by us in the mountains, we hunkered down and I was able to mimic the deer’s voice.
-I had 4 does charge us and almost run us over.
+Ever since 7th grade, I had an unconscious need to come up with inventions.
+At age 13, I put a red dot on my 4 x scope for my pellet gun, and used it to hunt sparrows and black birds.
+In 1987 I heard a deer run by us in the mountains, we hunkered down and I was able to mimic the deer’s voice with my own voice.
+We had four does charge us and almost run us over.
 I made many types of deer calls until the K’meer Deer was released in 1988.
 Patent # USD312056.

 In 1992 I invented a sonic arrow locator named the “Cricket.”
 It was the first of its kind that made an audible sound.
 I received 2 patents on this invention as well.
 Patent # US5251907 A and another.